quintanar401/qll/README.md

 * .ll.autoraze:1b - autoflat the results of X\* and X+ rules.
 * .ll.lr:1b - autofix left recursion.
 * .ll.statelim:50 - limit max static state num for DFAs
+* .ll.savePos:1b - add {P:.ll.p_i} (save the current position) action before the first subrule if it is a terminal or before the second subrule otherwise if it exists.
+These two places are most likely to be useful if an error needs to be reported.

 ### Left recursion elimination